 If a bank holding company has elected to become a financial holding company, it may engage in activities that are (1) financial in nature or incidental to such financial activity, or (2) complementary to a financial activity and which do not pose a substantial risk to the safety and soundness of a depository institution or to the financial system generally.
 These activities include securities dealing, underwriting and market making, insurance underwriting and agency activities, merchant banking, and insurance company portfolio investments.
-Expanded financial activity: banking activities by banking regulators, securities activities by securities regulators, and insurance activities by insurance regulators.
+Expanded financial activities of financial holding companies generally will be regulated according to the type of such financial activity: banking activities by banking regulators, securities activities by securities regulators, and insurance activities by insurance regulators.
 A bank holding company may elect to be treated as a financial holding company if all of its depository institution subsidiaries are "well capitalized" and "well managed," and have received a rating of not less than "Satisfactory" on its most recent examination under the CRA.
-We currently have no plans to make a financial holding company election, although we may make a financial holding companies but permissible for financial holding companies.
+We currently have no plans to make a financial holding company election, although we may make a financial holding company election in the future if we engage in any lines of business that are impermissible for bank holding companies but permissible for financial holding companies.